 Magna was founded by Bill Haight, when he created and distributed his first publication, National On Campus Report.
 This publication helped campuses to share information about trends, ideas, and events.
 After the initial success of National On Campus Report, Magna published additional newsletters for the higher education community including faculty, academic leadership, student affairs professionals, and distance education administrators.
-Forty years later, our newsletters now include The Teaching Professor, Faculty Focus, Academic Leader, Online Classroom, Distance Education Report, and Recruitment and Retention.
+Forty years later, our newsletters now include The Teaching Professor, Faculty Focus, Academic Leader, Online Classroom, Distance Education Report, and Recruitment & Retention in Higher Education.

-We connect thought leaders from throughout higher ed to faculty and administrators to address the most pressing and timely issues.
+We connect thought leaders from throughout higher ed to faculty, staff, and administrators to address the most pressing and timely issues.

 Here is a timeline of some of the key milestones for Magna Publications:

 1972 - National On Campus Report Newsletter Read one of the first issues (discontinued in 2008)

 1974 - National Conference on Student Leadership (NCSL)

 1986 - Recruitment & Retention in Higher Education Newsletter (formally Student Affairs Newsletter)

 2003 - The Teaching Professor Conference

 2003 - Faculty Focus

 2009 - Magna Courses